-- After a baby is told that certain objects in the house are chairs, the baby is able to learn the concept of "chair" and then recognize previously unseen chairs as such. - Your grandfather watches a soccer match for the first time and from the action and the commentators' report is able to figure out the rules of the game.
+- 1. After a baby is told that certain objects in the house are chairs, the baby is able to learn the concept of "chair" and then recognize previously unseen chairs as such - 2.
+Your grandfather watches a soccer match for the first time and from the action and the commentators' words is able to figure out the rules of the game produce a hypothesis, (a compact representation of) a function h that approximates f